 regional partner emails to stay updated on this program.Applications for this phase are not open.
 Sign up for

-The technical outreach phase is competitive, meaning that communities will need to apply to participate in this phase.
+The technical outreach phase is competitive, meaning that communities will need to apply to participate.
 Because of limited resources, all communities that apply may not be able to participate in this phase.
 We will accept communities into the technical outreach phase twice a year.

 If accepted, your rural opportunity representative will help you create strategies to further your community’s goals based on your phase one training.
-When building your strategy, you’ll identify which programs are best for your community’s economic growth plan.
-You’ll begin creating a strategy for each program you are participating in.
+When building your strategy, you’ll identify which programs are best for your community’s economic growth plan and begin creating a strategy for each program you are participating in.
 You’ll work with various divisions at OEDIT, depending on the project(s) you are working on.

 Examples of programs are: